The Bankrate promise

 There is also another benefit to a VA loan over a conventional loan: It could be easier to refinance down the line.
 That’s because of a program called the VA Interest Rate Reduction Refinance Loan (IRRRL), or VA streamline refinance, which allows you to refinance without a credit check, and usually without an appraisal.

-In addition, there are generally no loan limits on how much you can borrow with a VA loan.
+In addition, there are generally no loan limits with VA loans.

-However, if you have 20 percent for a down payment, it might make more sense to get a conventional loan instead of a VA loan, since your down payment amount means you won’t have to pay private mortgage insurance (PMI) on the conventional loan, and with a VA loan, you’d be on the hook for the funding fee.
+However, if you have 20 percent for a down payment, it could be more sensible to get a conventional loan instead of a VA loan.
+You won’t have to pay for mortgage insurance on the conventional loan, and you’ll avoid the VA funding fee.